Zomwarrior/Minecraft-Stat-Cards/README.md

 To upgrade a card, throw the card on the ground and throw a:

-  Iron block to upgrade to Tier 2
+  Iron block to upgrade to Level 2

-  Gold block to upgrade to Tier 3
+  Gold block to upgrade to Level 3

-  Diamond block to upgrade to Tier 4
+  Diamond block to upgrade to Level 4

-  Netherite block to upgrade to Tier 5
+  Netherite block to upgrade to Level 5